elgw/kdtree/README.md

 For the python code used in the test, see `test_python.py`.
-Sklearn is proably built upon [ckdtree](https://github.com/scipy/scipy/tree/main/scipy/spatial/ckdtree/src) but that is just a hypothesis, not a fact.
+Sklearn is probably an interface to [ckdtree](https://github.com/scipy/scipy/tree/main/scipy/spatial/ckdtree/src) but that is just a hypothesis, not a fact.

-## Current validation steps:
+## Current validation steps

 More tests should be written.
 Especially to cover corner cases.
-The current test battery includes:
+The current test pack includes:

 - Should compile with zero warnings using `gcc -Wall -Wextra -pedantic -std=gnu11 -g3 -fanalyzer`.
 - Passes the few tests in `kdtree_ut.c`.